NotAShelf/notashelf.dev/posts/nixos-testing-i.md

 defined in NixOS library, which is _inherited from the testing library inside the NixOS library inside nixpkgs..._ Ugh.

-Regardless, and in the spirit of `runTest`, there are a few paramaters that you can pass to `runNixOSTest`.
+Regardless, and in the spirit of `runTest`, there are a few parameters that you can pass to `runNixOSTest`.
 I will not be covering _all_ of them, but here are those that you _want_ to pass for a functional test.